 The Development of Round Frame Glasses

-While most eyewear fans are familiar with the round glasses of the 70s, very few know that the iconic style actually originated in the early 1920s.
-Fashioned out of metal and celluloid, these circular-lensed wire glasses were the most popular form of vision correction available — and in some cases even crafted in 14k gold and silver.
+While most eyewear fans are familiar with the round glasses of the 70s, very few know that the iconic style actually originated in early 1920s.
+Fashioned out of metal and celluloid, these circular-lensed wired glasses were the most popular form of vision correction available — and in some cases even crafted in 14k gold and silver.
 The trend lasted a whopping three decades, until the reveal of the browline style caught the spotlight.

 One of the earliest epitomes of glasses dates back to the 13th century.
 In one of the paintings, a curious priest squints at his parchment from behind a pair of round frames in some ancient monasteries.
 In the early 16th century, the famous portrait Cardinal Fernando Ni O De Guevara showed him another pair of round frame.
 Of course, these early varieties will not be on the shelf today.
 They often lack temple arms and need to be handheld, either made of leather or heavy metals such as lead and iron.
-It can be said that glasses in the past were not the best looking, but they did not need them.
+It can be said that glasses in the past were not the best looking, but they need them.
 They are purely functional, a reserve force for diligent and God-fearing elites.